RPasecky/sensorLink/README.md

 The schematic below includes a touch sensor and an LED, the first for sending a signal, the second for displaying a recieved signal:

 <img src="./Images/circuitDiagram.jpg "
-   alt="download the google plist to connect to firebase" width="800"/>
+   alt="download the Google plist to connect to firebase" width="800"/>

 I'm sure you can come up with something more interesting...just remember to update the code accordingly!
 See the customization section for a more detailed walkthrough.